algosup/2023-2024-project-2-x86-retrogaming-team-6/QA Documents/TestPLan.md

 introduction:

-This testing plan is made to check the quality and the functionality of the pacman game in a PC environment.
+This testing plan is made to check the quality and the functionality of the Pac-Man game in a PC environment.
 The tests are made to make sure that the game is efficient in every way and that the player can enjoy the game.

 Objectives: